-He ruins and the whole site of Madinat al-Zahra are on the tentative list of Unesco World Heritage, showing its importance as an historic time stamp of the great Arab ruler in modern day Andalusia Spain.
+He ruins and the whole site of Madinat al-Zahra were added to the Unesco World Heritage List in 2018.
+This shows its importance as an historic time stamp of the great Arab ruler in modern day Andalusia Spain.

 In 2009 a modern museum opened at the bottom of the site.
 I didn’t visit it myself but it showcases many Islamic artefacts found at the site of Madinat al-Zahra.
 It serves as a unique time stamp and exhibits the urban lay-out and planning of cities in this period.

 Day trip from Cordoba